lyteword/chspurgeon-tod/volume-5/psalm-106.md

 **Verse 33.** *They provoked his spirit.* In a dispensation itself mainly gracious, and foreshadowing one which would be grace altogether, it was of prime importance that the mediating men should be merciful and gracious, long suffering, and slow to anger.
 And sure they were in marvellous manner....
 Brimming, over with instruction as is this passage, we must leave it with a few remarks.

-1\.How careful preachers of the gospel and expounders of Scripture should be not to give an erroneous impression of God's mind or message.
+1\.
+How careful preachers of the gospel and expounders of Scripture should be not to give an erroneous impression of God's mind or message.
 The mental acumen is rare, but the right spirit is rarer.
 But what is the right spirit?—A loving spirit, a gentle spirit, a faithful spirit, a meek and weaned spirit, a spirit which says, "Speak, Lord, for thy servant heareth", and a spirit which adds, "All that the Lord giveth me, that will I speak", that excellent spirit which is only imparted by the good Spirit of God.
 For if He withdraw, even a Moses ceases to be meek, and ceasing to be meek, even a Moses becomes a bad divine and an erroneous teacher, striking the rock that has been already stricken once for all, and preaching glad tidings gruffly.
 He who gives the living water does not grudge it; but sometimes, instead of "Ho! every one that thirsteth", the preacher says, "Hear now, ye rebels; must we fetch you water out of this rock?" and makes the very invitation repulsive.

-2\.When any one has run long and run well, how sad it is to stumble within a few steps of the goal!
+2\.
+When any one has run long and run well, how sad it is to stumble within a few steps of the goal!
 If Moses had an earthly wish, it was to see Israel safe in their inheritance, and his wish was all but consummated.
 Faith and patience had held out well nigh forty years, and in a few months more the Jordan would be crossed and the work would be finished.
 And who can tell but this very nearness of the prize helped to create something of a presumptuous confidence?
 The blood of Moses was hot to begin with, and he was not the meekest of men when he smote the Egyptian and hid him in the sand.
 But he had got a good lesson in ruling his spirit, and betwixt the long sojourn with Jethro and the self discipline needful in the charge of this multitude, he might fancy that he had now his foot on the neck of this enemy: when lo! the sin revives and Moses dies.

 Blessed is the man that feareth alway!
 Blessed is the man who, although years have passed without an attempt at burglary, still bars his doors and sees his windows fastened!
 Blessed is the man who, although a generation has gone since the last eruption, forbears to build on the volcanic soil and dreads fires which have smouldered for fourscore years!
 Blessed is the man who, even when the high seas are crossed and the land is made, still keeps an outlook!
 Blessed is the man who, even on the confines of Canaan, takes heed of the evil heart, lest, with a promise of entering in, he should come short through unbelief!

 **Verse 33.** *They provoked his spirit*, etc. Angry he certainly was; and when, reverting to a former miracle, the Most High directed him to take the wonder staff—his rod of many miracles and at the head of the congregation "speak to the rock", and it would "give forth its water", in the heat and agitation of his spirit he failed to implement implicitly the Divine command.
 Instead of speaking to the rock he spoke to the people, and his harangue was no longer in the language calm and dignified of the lawgiver, but had a certain tone of petulance and egotism.
 "Hear now, ye rebels, must we—must I and Aaron, not must Jehovah—fetch you water out of this rock?"
 And instead of simply speaking to it, he raised the rod and dealt it two successive strokes, just as if the rock were sharing the general perversity, and would no more than the people obey its Creator's bidding.
 He was angry, and he sinned.
 He sinned and was severely punished.
 Water flowed sufficient for the whole camp and the cattle, clear, cool, and eagerly gushing, enough for all the million; but at the same moment that its unmerited bounty burst on you, ye rebels, "a cup of wrath was put into the hand of Moses."
 (Van Oosterzee.)
 To you, ye murmurers, there came forth living water; to your venerable leaders the cup of God's anger.
 "The Lord spoke unto Moses and Aaron, Because ye believed me not, to sanctify me in the eyes of the children of Israel, therefore ye shall not bring this congregation into the land which I have given them."
 Nu 20:12. *James Hamilton.*

 **Verse 33.** *He spake unadvisedly with his lips.* The Lord desires him to address the rock, but Moses speaks to Israel.
 God wishes him to speak a word to the inanimate stone, and Moses strikes it twice.
 God still is willing that the people shall remain as his inheritance, but Moses evidently treats them with ill will and much offensiveness.
 God wishes to relieve, and give refreshing to the people in their thirst, and Moses is selected to cooperate with him in all such joy; but mark how, on this very day, a deep discord between God's inclination and the mind of Moses shows itself.
 God is inclined to grant forgiveness,—Moses inclines to punishment; before, the very opposite seemed to prevail.
 God is forbearing,—Moses, filled with bitterness; God seeks to glorify his grace,—with Moses, self, not God, comes into prominence.
 "Must we",—not, "must the Lord",—but "must we fetch you water out of this rock?"
 We see now, in this prophet, strong at other times, the first plain indications of decay and weariness.
 He has grown tired (and truly it should not seem strange, for which of us could have sustained a struggle such as his for half the time?) of carrying these stubborn children any longer now.
-This man, so truly great, has never for an instant hitherto forgotten his own dignity in presence of all Israel; but now, he is no longer master of himself. *J.J.
-Van Oosterzee.*
+This man, so truly great, has never for an instant hitherto forgotten his own dignity in presence of all Israel; but now, he is no longer master of himself. *J. J. Van Oosterzee.*

 **Verse 33.** *He spake unadvisedly.* A gracious person may be surprised and fall suddenly among thieves that lurk behind the bushes.
 Nay, very holy men, unless wonderful wary, may be quickly tripped up by sudden questions and unexpected emergencies.
 Who knows the subtilty of sin, and the deceitfulness of his own heart?
 Take heed of answering quickly, and send up sudden ejaculations to heaven before you reply to a weighty and doubtful motion. *Samuel Lee.*

 **Verse 34-38.** The miracles and mercies which settled them in Canaan made no more deep and durable impressions upon them than those that fetched them out of Egypt; for by that time they were well warm in Canaan, they corrupted themselves, and forsook God.
 Observe the steps of their apostasy.

-1\.They spared the nations which God had doomed to destruction (Ps 106:34).
+1\.
+They spared the nations which God had doomed to destruction (Ps 106:34).
 When they had got the good land God had promised them, they had no zeal against the wicked inhabitants, whom the Lord commanded them to extirpate, pretending pity; but so merciful is God, that no man needs to be in any case more compassionate than he.

-2\.When they spared them, they promised themselves, that for all this, they would not join in any dangerous affinity with them; but the way of sin is down hill; omissions make way for commissions; when they neglect to destroy the heathen, the next news we hear is, they *were mingled among the heathen*, made leagues with them, and contracted an intimacy with them, so that they *learned their works* (Ps 106:35).
+2\.
+When they spared them, they promised themselves, that for all this, they would not join in any dangerous affinity with them; but the way of sin is down hill; omissions make way for commissions; when they neglect to destroy the heathen, the next news we hear is, they *were mingled among the heathen*, made leagues with them, and contracted an intimacy with them, so that they *learned their works* (Ps 106:35).
 That which is rotten will sooner corrupt that which is sound, than be cured or made sound by it.

-3\.When they mingled with them, and learned some of their works that seemed innocent diversions and entertainments, yet they thought they would never join with them in their worship; but by degrees they learned that too (Ps 106:36). *They served their idols* in the same manner, and with the same rites that they served them; and they became a snare unto them, that sin drew on many more, and brought the judgments of God upon them, which they themselves could not but be sensible of, and yet knew not how to recover themselves.
+3\.
+When they mingled with them, and learned some of their works that seemed innocent diversions and entertainments, yet they thought they would never join with them in their worship; but by degrees they learned that too (Ps 106:36). *They served their idols* in the same manner, and with the same rites that they served them; and they became a snare unto them, that sin drew on many more, and brought the judgments of God upon them, which they themselves could not but be sensible of, and yet knew not how to recover themselves.

-4\.When they joined with them in some of their idolatrous services, which they thought had least harm in them, they little thought that ever they should be guilty of that barbarous and inhuman piece of idolatry, the sacrificing of their living children to their dead gods: but they came to that at last (Ps 106:37-38) in which Satan triumphed over his worshippers, and regaled himself in blood and slaughter. *They sacrificed their sons and daughters*, pieces of themselves *to devils*; and added murder, the most unnatural murder, to their idolatry; one cannot think of it without horror; they "shed innocent blood", the most innocent, for it was infant blood, nay, it was the "blood of their sons and their daughters."
+4\.
+When they joined with them in some of their idolatrous services, which they thought had least harm in them, they little thought that ever they should be guilty of that barbarous and inhuman piece of idolatry, the sacrificing of their living children to their dead gods: but they came to that at last (Ps 106:37-38) in which Satan triumphed over his worshippers, and regaled himself in blood and slaughter. *They sacrificed their sons and daughters*, pieces of themselves *to devils*; and added murder, the most unnatural murder, to their idolatry; one cannot think of it without horror; they "shed innocent blood", the most innocent, for it was infant blood, nay, it was the "blood of their sons and their daughters."
 See the power of the spirit that works in the children of disobedience, and see his malice.
 The beginning of idolatry and superstition, like that of strife, is as the letting forth of water, and there is no villainy which they that venture upon it can be sure they shall stop short of, for God justly "gives them up to a reprobate mind" (Ro 1:28). *Matthew Henry.*

 **Verse 37.** *Yea, they sacrificed their sons and their daughters unto devils.* We need no better argument to discover the nature of these gods than this very service in my text accepted of them: for both by the record of sacred writ, and relation of heathen authors and other writers, we know that nothing was so usually commanded nor gratefully accepted by these heathenish gods, as was the shedding of man's blood, and the sacrificing of men, maids, and children unto them, as appears by the usual practice of men in former times.
 From the testimonies of Scripture, I give only the example of the king of Moab, mentioned in 2Ki 3:27, where it is said, that, being in some straits, "He took his eldest son that should have reigned in his stead, and offered him for a burnt offering upon the wall."